 Madrid: you have to get a Tarjeta Multi that you will top-up.
 You can top up simple rides, 10 rides or the touristic fees.
 Madrid is large so if I were you I’d stick with the Metro and would not complicate things with the bus.
 But if you dare, check the link here for more information.

 Renfe is the train company that operates all over Spain.
 Ask us about the combinations to travel by train.
 There are many occasions they are better than taking a flight or a car.

 - AVE, the high-speed train or Avant, also High-speed but shorter tracks.

 - MD: Media Distancia, Half Distance, trains that go fairly far but not so far.
 For example from Barcelona to Tarragona.
 Or Sevilla to Cadiz.

 - Cercanias: Short-distance trains to connect the closest towns, they operate to commute to work, so there are lots of them.

 Now, you don’t need this information, but we always like to go for the extra mile -and if you got this far reading you deserve it!

-In Spain not only do we never ever change our surname (when you marry) but we also have 2 surnames.
+In Spain not only do we never ever change our surname (when we marry) but we also have 2 surnames.
 Only in a few other countries in the world does this happen.
 We have our first surname from our father (his first surname) and our second surname from our mother (her first surname).
-As a result we have both surnames from our grandfathers.
+As a result, we have both surnames from our grandfathers.